sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 Just to give you an example of what the tests may look like when using such a framework, the next section demonstrates an example implementation in React with tests in Jest.

-### Example implementation with React and Jest
+## JavaScript unit testing (with React and Jest)
-In this example, we will rebuild the "date incrementer" application in React.
+In this example, we will rebuild the "date incrementer" application from the previous section in React.
 We create a new React application using the `create-react-app` NPM package.
 This creates a project structure with the necessary dependencies and includes the unit testing framework Jest.

+### Implementation
 We can mostly reuse the utility functions that we built earlier (`dateUtils.js`):

 ```js